MinchinWeb/seafoam/README.rst

   pip install minchin.pelican.themes.minchindotca

-Then, in your ``pelicanconf.py`` file, import the modele, and then use the built in function to specify your theme location:
+Then, in your ``pelicanconf.py`` file, import the modele, use the built in function to specify your theme location, and set the default colour scheme:

 .. code-block:: python

   from minchin.pelican.themes import minchindotca

   THEME = minchindotca.get_path()
+  BOOTSTRAP_THEME = 'minchindotca'

 You will may also need to configure the theme through the use of additional